SiteGround is a popular shared hosting provider that offers its users multiple different hosting options.

 Site speed is easily the second most critical factor when choosing a host.

 For starters, research by Google shows that 53% of people will leave if your pages don’t load within three seconds.

 Furthermore, you can’t do much to fix a slow host.
 You might be able to compress images to lighten their weight.
 You might be able to load them through a CDN to take some pressure off your server.
 But once a slow host?
 Always a slow host.

 Fortunately, you don’t have to worry about that with SiteGround.
-It’s above-average loading time of 681ms isn’t the fastest we’ve seen, but it does place SiteGround near the top 10 at speed.
+Their above-average loading time of 673ms isn’t the fastest we’ve seen, but it does place SiteGround near the top 10 at speed.

 Overall, SiteGround is pretty fast.